 Connectomics is the big data approach to constructing and analyzing a computer-generated map of the brain's functional connectivity.
 The definition of connectomics stems from the word “genomics,” which is the use of big data to study genetics in organisms.
 Connectomics borrows the “-omics” suffix from genomics because it applies a similar approach to analyzing the massive datasets required to model the human connectome.
-Ongoing modeling of the brain has quickly become one of the most complicated, but most exciting big data challenges of our time.
+Ongoing modelling of the brain has quickly become one of the most complicated, but most exciting big data challenges of our time.

 The Human Connectome Project (HCP) began using sophisticated imaging and machine learning techniques to segment the brain into functional areas.
 The HCP constructed a parcellation with 180 areas per hemisphere, based on cortical architecture, function, connectivity, and/or topography (Glasser, et al., 2016) By defining cortical areas by multiple features of brain function and structure, the HCP parcellation provided greater opportunity for accurate data acquisition and analysis than the original Brodmann areas.